 A building permit for a building, structure, alteration or proposed land use or otherwise shall become void if the work is not substantially started and completed with all reasonable due diligence within 2 years.
 For new buildings, the commencement of work shall be considered to be the completion of the foundation.

 Renewal of building permit.
 A building permit under which work has commenced may be renewed for an additional year for a renewal fee to be established by the Selectmen as per Subsection B above.

+Procedure for Approval of Building Permits in the Historic District shall be per the requirements in RSA 676:8-9 See also Article XV of the town of Hillsborough Zoning Ordinance.

 § 229-60.
 Enforcement